niknak6/FrogBot/README.md

 - To add points to a user: `/add points user`
 - To remove points from a user: `/remove points user`
 - To check a user's points: `/check_points`
-- Ask questions or seek information by mentioning the bot in your message: `@{bot name} What's the current price of a C3?`
 - Use `/help` for more information on available commands.

 ## 🤝 Contributing